Azure-Samples/cognitive-services-qnamaker-csharp/README.md

 # Cognitive Services QnA Maker Samples in C#

-These samples show you how to programmatically create, update, publish, and replace a QnA Maker knowledge base, amongst many other ways to interact with it.
+These REST samples show you how to programmatically create, update, publish, and replace a QnA Maker knowledge base, amongst many other ways to interact with it.
 All samples are in C#.
 To view these same samples in other languages:

 [cognitive-services-qnamaker-java](https://github.com/Azure-Samples/cognitive-services-qnamaker-java)